Why differentiation of instruction is the best option for your students

 Task cards are a fantastic assessment tool

 I also like using these task cards as a read around the room active learning strategy.
 It is another way to get my students moving and I can observe how they are doing.
-You can take notes in a notebook or you can use our made-for-you data collection template!
+You can take notes in a notebook.

 CLICK HERE for more insight on active learning strategies and differentiation in the math classroom!